 Diabetes specialists at UT Southwestern Medical Center provide expert, compassionate care in one of the nation's leading health care facilities, skillfully working to help patients effectively control their diabetes and reduce or eliminate potential complications.

-UT Southwestern Medical Center is ranked as one of the nation’s best hospitals for diabetes and endocrinology care, according to U.S. News & World Report for 2020-21.
+UT Southwestern Medical Center is ranked as one of the nation's top 20 hospitals for diabetes and endocrinology care (#17) by U.S. News & World Report.